aws/amazon-genomics-cli/site/content/en/docs/Getting started/installation.md

 To download the latest release navigate to https://github.com/aws/amazon-genomics-cli/releases/

+Once you have downloaded a release, type the following to install:

 The latest nightly build can be accessed here: `s3://healthai-public-assets-us-east-1/amazon-genomics-cli/nightly-build/amazon-genomics-cli.zip`

 You can download the nightly by running the following: